rrgmc/qdiimpl/README.md

 If the implementation will be generated in the same folder as the source interface, add the `-name-prefix=QD` option to prefix all generated data with a "QD" prefix.

+You may also need to use the `-option-prefix=true` options to make function option names be prefixed with the interface name and name prefix, so `WithRead()` would become `WithQDReaderRead()`.

 ### QD Context